-The main curiosity is that What is inside Sheik Saeed Al Maktoum House?
-You will head to the majlis downstairs (a meeting area), the dining room, kitchen, patio, and the bedrooms and balconies on the upstairs.
+The curiosity is that What is inside Sheik Saeed Al Maktoum House?
+You will head to the majlis downstairs (a meeting area), the dining room, kitchen, patio, and the bedrooms and balconies upstairs.
 In its pre-oil period, the house shows rare images of Dubai, along with works, lithographs, and pieces of art that capture the growth of the emirates.
 At Saeed Al Maktoum house collection of rare coins, prints, and historical records can also be found.
 Sheikh Saeed Al-Maktoum house was a national landmark and a local administrative center.

 The splendid house is no more the official royal residence today.
-The Shindagha Museum has been converted and contains many ancient artifacts that demonstrate the life and time of the ruling Al Maktoum dynasty.
+The Shindagha Museum has been converted and contains many ancient artifacts demonstrating the life and time of the ruling Al Maktoum dynasty.
 In this former royal home, one of the best museums in Dubai, you can find numerous galleries, objects, rare images, and much more to be explored.

 History of Dubai

 The building of Sheikh Saeed al Maktoum House was built in 1894.
 Its high vault ceilings, teak doors, Architraves, barrier displays, and the four wind towers are a masterpiece of Islamic style.
 The lovely coral and plaster house is constructed around a central courtyard and has an expansive meeting room flanked by living quarters, storage rooms, and a kitchen on the ground floor.
-The various bedrooms on the first floor have balconies overlooking the creek and the sea with breathtaking views.
+The bedrooms on the first floor have balconies overlooking the creek and the sea with breathtaking views.

 Nowadays, the house of Sheikh Saeed al Maktoum is a museum where photographs and lithographs are displayed, depicting the life of Sheik and his family between 1940 and 1960.
 The collection of coins and the exhibition on Perl plunging are good.
 In the 1930s, however, two world factors contributed to a downturn in the Perl trade under Sheik Saeed’s reign.
-First, in the Great Depression, Japan began to export crop-growing pearls of better quality and cheaper than natural pearls, accompanied by a significant downturn in the world economy.
+First, during the Great Depression, Japan began to export crop-growing pearls of better quality and cheaper than natural pearls, accompanied by a significant downturn in the world economy.

-The Sheik was a far-reaching person and had the small port on the mouth of Dubai Creek develop, renovate and welcome trade from India and Iran, construct numerous souks on the River Creek to become Dubai’s central trading hub in the North East.
+The Sheik was a far-reaching person and had the small port on the mouth of Dubai Creek develop, renovate and welcome trade from India and Iran, constructing numerous souks on the River Creek to become Dubai’s central trading hub in the North East.
 This may have created an economic crisis in Dubai.

 Exhibits at Al Maktoum House Dubai

-A large array of objects from the glory days of the metropolis is displayed on exhibitions at Sheik Saeed Al Maktoum House or the Shindagha Museum in Dubai.
+An extensive array of objects from the glory days of the metropolis is displayed on exhibitions at Sheik Saeed Al Maktoum House or the Shindagha Museum in Dubai.
 Paintings, photos, coins, jewels, and stamps illustrate Dubai’s times and lives under the rule of Sheik Saeed Al Maktoum Bin Hasher Al Maktoum and his successors.
 The museum’s portraits and pictures give a glimpse into the lives of Dubai’s ruling family.
 These have personal images taken with other dignitaries and officials who visit the building.